Diane Dallis-Comentale.

 (812) 855-5679

-Dallis-Comentale is a demonstrated leader in academic libraries, on the IU Campus, and at the national level.
-She has presented at national conferences published (co-edited) the textbook Planning and Implementing Resource Discovery Tools in Academic Libraries and serves on the editorial boards of two highly regarded peer-reviewed journals; portal: Libraries and the Academy, published quarterly by Johns Hopkins University Press, and Library Leadership & Management, a journal of the American Library Association.
+Her demonstrated leadership in academic libraries is apparent at IU and beyond.
+She co-edited the textbook Planning and Implementing Resource Discovery Tools in Academic Libraries and served on the editorial boards of two highly regarded peer-reviewed journals; portal: Libraries and the Academy, published quarterly by Johns Hopkins University Press, and Library Leadership & Management, a journal of the American Library Association.
+She serves on the Big Ten Academic Alliance (BTAA) Library Initiatives Directors Board, HathiTrust Board of Governors, and the John Rylands Research Institute and Library Advisory Board.